seqan/seqan/manual/source/Infrastructure/Manage/RepositoryStructure.rst

 The SeqAn manual is created using the `Sphinx <http://sphinx-doc.org/>`_ documentation system.

-Follow these instructions to setup a local sphinx environment and build the manual:
+Follow these instructions to set up a local sphinx environment and build the manual:

 .. code-block:: console